KANAjetzt/brotato_mod_releases/README.md

    Scales only the width keeping the kind of zoomed in look and fell but lets you see more on the sides 🤝
    <br />
-   Potential Blackbars - if you don't have enough width to keep the aspect ratio.
+   Potential Blackbars - if you don't have enough width.
    2560 x 1440 -> black bars
    3440 x 1440 -> no black bars
    <br />